dlewis-irse/react-to-rabbit/ProjectTracker.md

 - [ ] Implement a standalone worker service for `testRequestHandler.js` that listens for messages from RabbitMQ.
 - [ ] Ensure the worker service processes the request and publishes the response back to RabbitMQ with the original request ID.
 - [ ] Support streaming data by publishing chunks to RabbitMQ.
+- [x] Implement a `registerHandler` utility to abstract RabbitMQ setup and message handling.
+- [x] Refactor `testRequestHandler.js` to use the `registerHandler` utility.
+- [x] Ensure the refactored `testRequestHandler` aligns with the desired structure.

 ## Testing Tasks